smcgee31/GrizzlySatellite_website/Git-Test-Readme.txt

-This is my first Git file.
+This is the first Git file.
 change #1